 What Do Pigeons Look Like

-Pigeons have a small head and a straight, thin bill.
+Pigeons have small heads and straight, thin bills.
 The most common pigeon species usually have a rather plump body covered in dark gray plumage.
 They also typically have a gray back with two black bars on their wing and a blueish-gray head.

 While pigeons are most notorious for eating food left for them by people, they are known to follow a more conservative diet outside of highly-populated areas.
 Pigeons generally eat small insects, such as worms and ants, as well as seeds, fruits, berries, and certain vegetables.

-If you’ve noticed an increase of pigeon poop present on your property, do something about the problem before you get sick.
-A quick pest control inspection can help you discover what steps to keep these troublesome birds in check.
+If you’ve noticed an increase in pigeon poop present on your property, do some fast-action bird control before you get sick.
+A quick bird control inspection can help you discover what steps to keep these troublesome pests in check.

 Pest Threat Level

-If birds are becoming a problem at your home or place of business, there are many solutions available.
+If birds are becoming a problem at your home or business, many solutions are available in Castle Rock.
 Here are some tools that you can employ.